 One day Miss Devel senses “something is not right” and discovers Little Frankenstein is missing his head.
 Dr. Bone is called in, and the poor thing is taken to the hospital to get fixed.
 But oh no, now all the monsters wish to lose their heads.
 Literally.

 This rhyming book is humorous, entertaining for parents and kids, and perfect for Halloween.
-Author’s own illustrations are imaginative and not too scary.
-I really enjoyed the irony and the clever parody on the original Madeline prose.
+The author’s own illustrations are imaginative and not too scary.
+I really enjoyed the irony and the clever parody of the original Madeline prose.
 Compare two books side by side for a lesson in literary parody.

 Do you want to print the October booklist?